 There are nine ranks or choirs of angels that form in three layers.
 The first layers are the closest to God, thus they are portrayed as having so much light that they burn.
 These include: Seraphim, Cherubim, Thrones.
 Those in the second layer are: Dominations, Virtues, Powers (also translated as authorities).
 And those at the bottom layer of the angelic choir are: Principalities, Archangels, Angels.

 Salvation story takes a tense turn when within this sacred choir of angels a high-ranking cherub named Lucifer rejected God through his free choice.
+As Augustine notes, this fall of Lucifer was poetically suggested in the creation story when God separated the light from the dark.
+Here, Augustine alludes that in this parting of light and dark we see the division of the good angels (light) and the fallen angels (dark).
 Once Lucifer chose to revolt against God, he convinced about a third of the angels to join him in his rebellion of God (Revelation 12:4).
 A dramatic battle ensued in heaven between those loyal to God and those devoted to Lucifer.
 Saint Michael the Archangel led the charge in this clash and cast Lucifer and his minions out of God’s domain in heaven into a vicious realm of sin known as hell (Revelation 12:7-9, 2 Peter 2:4, Jude 6).

 In his fall, Lucifer lost the right to his name, and thus forever became called “the Devil” and “Satan.”
 The Greek word for “devil” means to cast a part or scatter whereas the word “Satan” connotes accuser, tempter, and adversary of God.